 10. Fire starter: Starting your own fire in the wilderness isn’t as easy as the movies make it seem.
 Carry matches, a lighter, or something to create good sparks like this fire starter.

 11. Miscellaneous Items: The previously mentioned items are go-bag essentials, but depending on the size of your bag and your personal weight limits, you may want to consider some of these as well:

 - Bug repellant and soothing cream for bites

 - Set of cards and/or small games

 When you can find reputable combination items, do it.
 This can save you a lot of room.
 Whether it’s the flashlight/radio combo we mentioned, or a fire starter included in another tool, or a poncho that doubles as a blanket, multi-use items can make a big difference.

-Finally, please read all directions for every product in your go-bag.
+Remember to read all directions for every product in your go-bag.
 Learn how each item works in advance.
 You don’t want to get stuck in an emergency situation only to find out you can’t adequately operate or use something in your bag.

 In any emergency situation, your safety and survival is the top priority.
 Help yourself now by preparing for the future.
-Build your go-bag, learn the ins and outs of every product, and keep it somewhere safe and easily accessible if you need to grab it in a hurry.
+Make your own go-bag, learn the ins and outs of every product, and keep it somewhere safe and easily accessible if you need to grab it in a hurry.